Rock Radio Heaven (R)

 Also known as: The Big Bopper; Birth name was Jiles Perry Richardson

-Stations: KTRM Beaumont, Tex.
+Stations: KTRM Beaumont, Texas

-Notes: Was a deejay in the '50s at KTRM in Beaumont, Tex.
+Notes: Was a deejay in the '50s at KTRM in Beaumont, Texas.
 In May, 1957, he set a world record by staying on the air for six consecutive days and spinning 1,821 records.
 Biggest hit as a recording artist was "Chantilly Lace" in 1958.
 Was credited for creating the term "music video" in 1959.
 Called himself "The Big Bopper" after seeing some teenagers dancing "The Bop".
 Was also program director at KTRM.
 Died in the plane crash was also killed Buddy Holly and Ritchie Valens.

 JOHN RICHBOURG

-Born: August 20, 1910, Manning, S.C.
+Born: August 20, 1910, Manning, South Carolina

-Died: February 15, 1986, Nashville, Tenn.
+Died: February 15, 1986, Nashville, Tennessee

 Also known as: John R.

-Stations: WTMA Charleston, S.C., WLAC Nashville
+Stations: WTMA Charleston, South Carolina, WLAC Nashville

 Notes: Hosted evening R&B show at WLAC from late '40s until his retirement August 1, 1973.
 Credited with getting many black artists airplay in the early days of rock 'n' roll.
 His listeners thought he was black and outgoing, but he was actually white and shy.
 More on the gentlemanly John R. here.